Skip to content

 **Please make sure all items of clothing are clearly labelled**

-Our Summer 1 topic is Explorers.
+Our Summer 2 topic is Toys.
 We will be learning through the following high-quality texts:

 Phonics